bigchaindb/site/_src/_usecases/government/benben.md

 fullstudy: benben.pdf

 about:
     user: "Daniel is the cofounder and COO of BenBen.
 He was introduced to the blockchain in 2011 while working at Bitbox, one of North America’s first Bitcoin exchanges.
-From there Daniel cofounded the College Cryptocurrency Network (now the Blockchain Education Network) to  ll the educational gap on Blockchain at University campuses.
+From there Daniel cofounded the College Cryptocurrency Network (now the [Blockchain Education Network](https://blockchainedu.org)) to fill the educational gap on Blockchain at University campuses.
 He is based in Accra leading product development, partnerships and client integration at BenBen."
-    company: "BenBen is a team of motivated engineers and innovators dedicated to improving government technology in Ghana, BenBen is a digital land database that leverages blockchain technology to provide fast easy access to trusted land content.
+    company: "[BenBen](http://benben.com.gh) is a team of motivated engineers and innovators dedicated to improving government technology in Ghana, BenBen is a digital land database that leverages blockchain technology to provide fast easy access to trusted land content.
 Focusing on land and property management, BenBen aims to create a reliable land information and transactions system by coupling the latest in geomatic services with blockchain technology."
 ---

 ## Background